Porsche 911 Targa review

-This latest 911 is the most efficient yet, and it brings surprisingly reasonable running costs along with its supercar performance.
-In the 4S, the PDK-equipped cars are cleanest, boasting CO2 emissions of 184g/km (down from 214g/km in its predecessor) and economy of 30.7mpg.
+This 3.0-litre turbocharged 911 Targa is the most efficient yet, and it brings surprisingly reasonable running costs along with its supercar performance.
+In the 4S, the PDK-equipped cars are cleanest, boasting CO2 emissions of 184g/km (down from 214g/km in its predecessor) and economy of 35.3mpg (up from 30.7mpg).
 Go for the seven-speed manual instead and those figures drop to 31.4mpg and 208g/km, but that's still better than the old 3.8-litre model at 28.2mpg and 237g/km.

-The 4 is a bit better on running costs, with the PDK-equipped model boasting 32.5mpg.
+The Targa 4 is marginally better on running costs, with the PDK-equipped model boasting 35.8mpg.
 The 4S sits in insurance group 49, which is only one off the highest rating possible.
 Less powerful models are slightly cheaper to insure.

 Interior, design and technology

-For the previous three generations of 911 there hasn’t been much differentiation between Coupe and Targa models but this latest model has a character all of its own.
-The brushed metal rollover hoop is borrowed from the very first Targa, as is the stylish wraparound rear screen.
+For the previous three generations of 911, there hasn’t been much differentiation between Coupe and Targa models, but this latest version has a character all of its own.
+The brushed metal rollover hoop draws inspiration from the very first Targa, and incorporates a stylish wraparound rear screen.
 Since only four-wheel-drive models are available, you’ll notice that you get the light-bar running across the engine cover and wheelarches that stick out 22mm more than on rear-wheel-drive 911s.

 The 4S gets 20-inch alloy wheels, where the 4 gets 19s, but both come fitted with leather upholstery, sports seats and bi-xenon headlights, while the most recent model update adding a new sat-nav system as standard to the range.

 Practicality, comfort and boot space

-The 991-generation 911 is supposedly the most practical yet but it’s worth remembering that this car is a sports car first and foremost.
-You get 125 litres of storage under the bonnet and 160 litres underneath the engine cover but neither is particularly useful unless you’ve got a couple of small suitcases, but the rear end is taken up by the engine and roof mechanism, so that's all of the storage you get beyond the cabin.
+The 991-generation 911 is Porsche's most practical yet, but it’s worth remembering that this car is a sports car first and foremost.
+You get 125 litres of storage under the bonnet, which is big enough for a couple of small suitcases, but the rear end is taken up by the engine and roof mechanism, so that's all of the storage you get beyond the cabin.

 What you’ll probably end up doing is just using the rear seats as an extension of the boot.
-That’s because on the whole they’re not really good for much else.
-You can forget about getting adults back there but small children should be absolutely fine for short journeys.
+That’s because you can forget about getting adults back there but small children should be absolutely fine for short journeys.
 The seat backs do fold to create a flat load area, but everything is exposed under the large rear window.

 This Targa version has a complicated roof mechanism that involves the rear windscreen moving backwards, but Porsche uses the standard-fit parking sensors to ensure it’s not going to hit anything as it moves.
 Unlike the 911 Cabriolet, the Targa's roof only works when you're stopped.
 Having that wraparound rear screen means that visibility out the back is actually pretty good.